RAS Foundation Community Futures Grant

 Image courtesy The Courier - Ali Smith

-What is the RASF Community Futures Grant?
+What is a RASF Community Futures Grant?

 Previously funding has gone to projects including air-conditioning in the local hall to portable yard panels for the showground or a pop-up gazebo, satisfying community needs and benefiting many.
-This year the funding is targeting regional recovery following the destruction of community facilities and projects devastated by the ongoing drought and current bushfire crisis.
+This year the funding is targeting regional recovery following the destruction of community facilities and projects devastated by the ongoing drought and the bushfire crisis.

 Taking part is easy:

 Identify a need in your rural NSW community